TomKondratyuk/osticket-prereqs/README.md

 Hit OK, and it should install the web server.

 3.)
-From the "osTicket-Installion-Files" folder, install PHP Manager for IIS (PHPManagerForIIS_V1.5.0.msi)

 In your VM download the entire folder at this link https://drive.google.com/drive/u/0/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6

-Open the Installation files folder you downloaded and Install PHPManager for IIS
+4.)
+Open the "osTicket-Installion-Files" folder, install PHP Manager for IIS -> (PHPManagerForIIS_V1.5.0.msi)

 ![image](https://github.com/user-attachments/assets/858fda84-1f04-40f9-999b-98b9527c74c5)

+5.)
+From the "osTicket-Installion-Files" folder, Install Rewrite Module. -> rewrite_amd64_en-US.msi

 "/>